DionatanFelipe/Shell-code-Update-and-clean-UBUNTU/README.md

 # Shell-code-Update-UBUNTU
-Two little shell code to update Linux Ubuntu and GUIX pack
+Two little shell code to update Linux Ubuntu and Packages GNU Guix.

  In the terminal open the folder where the files are saved and run:
  Ubuntu: